Skip to main content

 Our story

-We’re Sam and Elliot Day; two food obsessed brothers who left the farm in Devon for the big city.
-After three years running a successful restaurant in London, we decided to turn our love of home-cooked food into a business and set up FieldGoods in 2020.
+Hey, we’re Sam and Elliot Day, two food obsessed brothers who flew the farm nest in Devon and set up FieldGoods.
 The dream?
-To make amazing comfort food from carefully-sourced, sustainable suppliers, sent from our kitchen to your table.
+To make amazing food from carefully-sourced, free range, British suppliers, sent from our kitchen to your table.

 Our packaging

-The branded tray sleeve is also 100% compostable and recyclable.
-All the ink and glue are vegetable and water-based products, so they dissolve straight back into nature where they came from.
-Not only that but they are manufactured using only renewable energy.
+The branded tray sleeve is 100% recyclable.
+All the ink and glue we use are vegetable and water-based products, so they dissolve straight back into nature, where they came from.
+Not only that but they are manufactured inline with the Carbon Lands Trust meaning they are totally carbon balanced.

 The recyclable film